spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

 ## Running the Marketing Campaign Manager

 The Marketing Campaign Manager application can be run in two ways:
-1. Using the **ACP client**.
-2. Using **LangGraph** directly.

-Both methods allow users to interactively create a marketing campaign by providing input through a chat interface.
-The **MailComposer agent** generates email drafts, while the **EmailReviewer agent** reviews and refines the drafts.

-An [IO Mapper Agent](https://github.com/agntcy/iomapper-agnt) is used in the application to automatically transform the output of the MailComposer to match the input of the EmailReviewer.

-The **ACP client** or **LangGraph** applications handle communication with the Marketing Campaign application, which orchestrates interactions with the dependent agents.

-All commands and scripts should be executed from the `examples/marketing-campaign` directory, where this guide is located.
+1. Using the [Agent Workflow Server Manager](https://github.com/agntcy/workflow-srv-mgr) to start the whole app, including remote agents, and expose it through ACP.
+In this case, the interaction with the application happens through ACP via an [ACP client](./marketing-campaign/main_acp_client.py)
+2. Using [Agent Workflow Server Manager](https://github.com/agntcy/workflow-srv-mgr) to start only the remote agents, while the app is started and invoked directly through a [Python script](./marketing-campaign/main_langgraph.py).

-### Method 1: Using the ACP Client
+### Method 1: Marketing Campaign Manager as ACP Server

-This method demonstrates how to communicate with the Marketing Campaign application using the **ACP (Agent Connect Protocol) client**.
-The workflow server for the Marketing Campaign application must be started manually.
-Once running, it will automatically launch the workflow servers for its dependencies, **MailComposer** and **EmailReviewer**, as defined in the deployment configuration of the [marketing-campaign manifest](./deploy/marketing-campaign.json).
+This method demonstrates how to start the application, and its dependencies (the remote agents) through the Agent Workflow Server Manager by using the [app manifest](./deploy/marketing-campaign.json) and then invoke it through ACP.

 #### Steps: